heptarch/heptarch.github.io/drafts/tarkovsky.md

 <i></i>

-Via di San Niccolò is a crabbed, winding network of alleys, at once intimate and disorienting, like the handwriting of a drunken nobleman over the parchment of Florence.
+Via di San Niccolò is a crabbed, wandering network of alleys, at once intimate and disorienting, like the handwriting of a drunken nobleman over the parchment of Florence.
 It is a great favourite of locals.